15-days of wilderness photography - 3 spaces available!

 When are payments due?

-The initial payment of CAD $1000 secures your space for the safari and is applied to your 50% deposit.
-The balance of your 50% deposit (CAD $9725) is due 18-months prior to departure, by midnight Atlantic time on April 25, 2024.
-Your final balance of CAD $10725 is due 6-months prior to departure, by midnight Atlantic time on April 25, 2025.
+An initial reservation fee of CAD $2000 secures your space for the safari and is applied to your 50% deposit, when that comes due.
+The balance of your 50% deposit (CDN $14225) is due 18-months prior to departure, by midnight Atlantic time on April 19, 2025.
+Your final balance of CAD $16225 is due 6-months prior to departure, by midnight Atlantic time on April 19, 2026.

 What happens if I need to cancel?

-I know things happen in life and that this is a very expensive safari, so should you need to cancel late I will certainly make every effort to fill your spot with another photographer.
-If I can fill your spot, I will refund all payments made less your CAD $1000 reservation fee.
+I know things happen in life and that this is a very expensive safari, so should you need to cancel late I will certainly make every effort to fill your spot with another photographer (and I will start a waitlist once this safari fills).
+If I can fill your spot, I will refund all payments made less your CAD $2000 reservation fee.